Two Men Arrested Over Teenager’s Indian Takeaway ‘Allergy’ Death

-Two men have been arrested on suspicion of involuntary manslaughter after a teenage girl suffered a severe allergic reaction and died after eating a takeaway meal.
+Two men have been arrested on suspicion of involuntary manslaughter by gross negligence after a teenage girl suffered a severe allergic reaction and died after eating a takeaway meal.

 Megan Lee, 15, had eaten food from an Indian takeaway in Hyndburn on Friday 30 December before suffering an apparent allergic reaction.